DFKI-NLP/dfki-nlp.github.io/content/post/coling2025/index.md

 projects: []
 ---

-One paper originating from research in the TRAILS project has been accepted to the Main Track at the 31st International Conference on Computational Linguistics 2025 (COLING 2025).
+One paper originating from researchers in the DFKI-NLP group has been accepted to the Main Track at the 31st International Conference on Computational Linguistics 2025 (COLING 2025).
 In the paper, we present CROSS-REFINE, a generator-critic framework that enhances natural language explanations by refining initial outputs using feedback from a second LLM, outperforming SELF-REFINE and working effectively even with less powerful models.

 {{< cite page="/publication/wang-etal-2025-cross" view="4" >}}